 1. Eat Local on the Virginia Oyster Trail

-In November 2015, Governor McAuliffe officially launched the Virginia Oyster Trail, connecting travelers to Virginia oyster purveyors, raw bars and restaurants, and the watermen culture throughout Coastal Virginia, the Northern Neck, Middle Peninsula and Virginia’s Eastern Shore.
-We attended the launch, and were happy to taste fresh oysters from the seven distinct regions represented on the trail.
+In November 2015, the Virginia Oyster Trail was launched to connect travelers to Virginia oyster purveyors, raw bars and restaurants, and the watermen culture.
+The Oyster Trail includes stops throughout Coastal Virginia, the Northern Neck, Middle Peninsula, and Virginia’s Eastern Shore.

 Virginia is the largest producer of fresh-wild catch and farm-raised oysters in the country.
 Oysters are farmed year-round, and they actively filter the water they are grown in, so they’re eco-friendly.
 Each region produces oysters with distinct flavors, from briny to sweet, and they all pair well with the native Virginia wines you can find at Northern Neck wineries.